clinical-meteor/cookbook/cookbook/quickstart.md

-Meteor Quickstart Installation - OSX Mavericks
+Meteor Quickstart Installation
 ===========================================

-This quickstart is written for Mac OSX, and is a bit more verbose than other installation instructions.
+This quickstart is written for Mac OSX Mavericks, and is a bit more verbose than other installation instructions.
 It should hopefully cover a few edge cases, such as setting your path, which can cause an installation to go awry.

 ````sh
 # install meteor